saheb1997/All-machine_learning_algo_impliment/README.md

 # All-machine_learning_algo_impliment
-This repo is for coding of all machine learning algorith
+This repo is for implement machine learning algos